avestamh/Generative-AI/prompt_your_AI_code_generator.md

 ask clarifying questions BEFORE writing code.

----

-# **Would you like me to also generate a reusable 2nd prompt for your “developer agent”?**

-This second prompt ensures:
-- the architect agent designs the system
-- the developer agent writes code under the architect’s supervision
-- consistent multi-agent workflow for your GenAI platform

-Just say:
-**“Yes, generate the developer prompt too.”**

-I can also generate:
-- a tester prompt
-- a documentation writer prompt
-- a CI/CD agent prompt
 - a security auditor prompt

 If you'd like a full **multi-agent architecture prompt suite**, I can generate that too.